 |• Photography||I love it – but, alas, with all the work I have I don't have the time to do much about it.
 If I do have time I enjoy making pictures, a lot

-of them, and finally even digital ones, as I got a Canon EOS 20D in 2004 (meanwhile upgraded to a 7D with several from 4.5 to 400 mm).
+of them, and finally even digital ones, as I got a Canon EOS 20D in 2004, upgraded to a 7D in 2011 and again in 2017 to a 5D Mark IV with several zoom lenses from 8 to 400 mm).

 I'm planning to include slide shows here some day.
 Until then you can see a lot of organ and church pictures at the picture area of the Organ Site..